LLNL/Caliper/doc/sphinx/index.rst

 Caliper: A Performance Analysis Toolbox in a Library
 ================================================================

-Caliper is a program-instrumentation and performance-measurement framework.
+Caliper is a program instrumentation and performance measurement framework.
 It is designed as a performance-analysis toolbox in a library, allowing one to bake performance analysis capabilities directly into applications and activate them at runtime.